theBappy/Blinkit-Sales-Analysis/README.md

 ✔ Single fact table (denormalized dataset, retail-style) ✔ If you want a normalized schema for warehouse (fact + dims), I can build that too.

-✔ If you want this ER diagram as a PNG, say “buddy generate ER PNG”.

 📊 KPI Summary
 ✔ Total Sales